Arunachal Scouts: Formation and mobilisation

 November 2006 saw local concern surrounding the growth in presence of the Chinese militia cause local Arunachal Pradesh politicians to ask Indian Parliament for a stronger Indian Military presence surrounding the Tibetan border.
 The appeal of the locals, paired with Governor JJ Singh's suggestion in 2008 regarding the mobilisation of Arunachal Scouts intended to reinforce the lines of the military forces already present in the region lead to the advancement of this issue to India's Prime Minister at the time, Dr. Manmohan Singh.
 The Indian Union Cabinet addressed the matter in 2009, leading to the raising of the first battalion of Arunachal Scouts in 2010.
 The first battalion of the Arunachal scouts were raised out of the pre-existing ranks of the Assam Regiment of the Indian Army.
 Therefore, although working as part of the Assam Regiment, the regiment personnel administering the defense of Arunachal Pradesh are from the region working as Arunachal Scouts.
-The first division of Arunachal Scouts were posted in Rayang, in the regions Northeast with Rayang acting as the battalion's headquarters, 30 kilometres away from the headquarters in the East Siang region.
-In addition to acting as a means of fortifying frontier defense on the Tibetan border, the formation and mobilisation of the Arunachal Scouts was also used and viewed as a means of combating the high rates of unemployment experienced by youth in the Arunachal Pradesh region.
+The first battalion of Arunachal Scouts were posted in Rayang, in the regions Northeast with Rayang acting as the battalion's headquarters, 30 kilometres away from the headquarters in the East Siang region.
+In addition to acting as a means of fortifying frontier defence on the Tibetan border, the formation and mobilisation of the Arunachal Scouts was also used and viewed as a means of combating the high rates of unemployment experienced by youth in the Arunachal Pradesh region.

 Media reactions to the formation and mobilisation of Arunachal Scouts were rather positive, particularly when keeping the 1962 Chinese invasion of India as well as the more recent death of 20 soldiers in June 2020.
 The general attitude towards the scouts acknowledges their familiarity with the region's climate, land topography and more effective navigational routes and sites these special attributes to be a positive move in the direction of a strong military presence on the border with China.